My So-Called Life (Venetian Snares album)

-My So-Called Life is the eighteenth studio album by Venetian Snares.
+My So-Called Life is the eighteenth studio album by Venetian Snares (Aaron Funk).
 It is a collection of tracks each made in a matter of days, which Funk considers more of "a collection of short stories than a novel... diary entries."
 It was the first release on Funk's new record label, Timesig, but was distributed through Planet Mu.
 The cover artwork entitled "Második Galamb" was painted by Christopher Umana.

 Track listing

 "Hajnal2" is a remix of Venetian Snares' earlier track, "Hajnal" from Rossz csillag alatt született.